 State Student Advisory Council

 The State Student Advisory Council (SSAC) is a group of students elected by their peers from schools throughout Massachusetts who are helping make decisions about state educational policy and student rights.
 SSAC is composed of five Regional Councils and the State Council.
 The SSAC serves as a communication network to share educational information among all students.
 The student Chairperson of the State SAC serves as a full voting member of the Massachusetts Board of Education.
 Southeastern participates in the Southeast Regional Student Advisory Council (SERSAC), which meets in October, December, February, April and May.
 Typically, two juniors from Southeastern attend this meeting at Bridgewater-Raynham.
-Visit the Massachusetts Student Avisory Council website here.
+Visit the Massachusetts Student Advisory Council website here.

 The MASC Officershop is a day-long conference in October designed to train Student Council Officers in their positions and teach students valuable leadership skills.
 Delegates will attend general sessions and two workshops where they will work with fellow officers from across the Commonwealth.
 Southeastern typically sends three Sophomore/Junior students to this workshop.
 Visit the MASC Officershop website here.